Whole CommUNITY Academy logo featuring the word "UNITY" highlighted and a heart within a speech bubble on the right.

 Promoting Inclusion One Person at a Time

-Help us on our mission to provide a direct vocational pathway to community employment for students with disabilities before high school graduation takes place.
+Help us on our mission to provide a direct vocational pathway to community employment for those supported on waiver services through our local County Boards.

 Black paint drips from the top edge against a white background, creating an irregular, spiky pattern.